draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

     b.
 Try to add reactions and metabolites to the model, if they can be successfully (completely) constructed in an automated manner.
     c.
 Add the genes and GPRs of the reactions added in the previous step.

-During the steps above, if the information content if insufficient or the constructions of a model entity fails, the corresponding part is collected and saved for the user to enable faster manual curation afterwards (if desired).
+During the steps above, if the information content is insufficient or the construction of a model entity fails, the corresponding part is collected and saved for the user to enable faster manual curation afterwards (if desired).

 All algorithms have similar table outputs for the finding part, the filling part is therefore